mvv1102/ai-image-desc/README.md

 ## Benefits
 There are two main benefits of this tool:
-1. It runs completely locally on you computer, so no need for sending your photos to the cloud for porcessing, no need to pay LLM useage fees, no need to high bandwidth internet connection.
+1. It runs completely locally on you computer, so no need for sending your photos to the cloud for processing, no need to pay LLM usage fees, no need to high bandwidth internet connection.
 2. You can use Windows Explorer to search you photos based on those tags!
 Just type *Subject: \<your search keyword\>* in the Explorer's search box and it will filter the photos down to only ones that match the keyword.
 How cool is that!

 ## Usage